openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/learners/Learner_Activity.rst

-.. _Learners:
+.. _Learner Activity:

 ################
 Learner Activity
 ################

 .. note:: This feature is not yet supported.
-EdX is currently testing the per learner activity feature.
+EdX is currently testing the individual learner activity feature.

 Which learners, specifically, are engaging with my course?
 Who is struggling, and who is doing well?
 Investigating and comparing the activities of individual